-Completion of Action Plan Milestones:

-We will track and evaluate the completion of specific milestones outlined in the action plan.
-These milestones will correspond to key activities and timelines established in the plan.

-Compliance with HRS4R Principles:

-We will assess the extent to which organizational policies and practices align with the principles and requirements of HRS4R.
-This includes reviewing documentation, policies, and procedures established to support professional development and working conditions for researchers.

-Training and Development Metrics:

-We will measure participation rates and completion of training sessions and workshops related to HRS4R principles among researchers and relevant staff.
-This will help evaluate the level of awareness and understanding of HRS4R within the organization.

-Feedback and Stakeholder Satisfaction:

-We will gather feedback from researchers and evaluate whether their needs and expectations are being met.

-Adherence to Timelines and Budget:

-We will monitor adherence to project timelines and the allocated budget for HRS4R implementation.
-We will evaluate if activities are progressing as planned and if financial resources are being used efficiently.
+- Completion of Action Plan Milestones: We will track and evaluate the completion of specific milestones outlined in the Action Plan.
+These milestones will correspond to key activities and timelines established in the plan. - Training and Development Metrics: We will measure participation rates and completion of training sessions and workshops related to HRS4R principles among researchers and relevant staff.
+This will help evaluate the level of awareness and understanding of HRS4R within the organization. - Feedback and Stakeholder Satisfaction: We will gather feedback from researchers and evaluate whether their needs and expectations are being met. - Adherence to Timelines and Budget: We will monitor adherence to project for HRS4R implementation.
+We will evaluate if activities are progressing as planned.

-Compliance with National and European Standards:

-We will ensure that the organization complies with national and European standards for research excellence and support for researchers, as outlined by HRS4R.
-This includes compliance with legal requirements and best practices in human resources management for researchers.

-With the use of these indicators and methods, our goal is to comprehensively assess our progress in HRS4R implementation, identify areas for improvement, and effectively prepare for the next evaluation cycle.
-Regular monitoring and evaluation will support continuous improvement and alignment with HRS4R principles.